 Drinking bans across the world have been triggered by COVID-19.
-Even a temporary ban on the drinking of alcohol in bars was instituted in Florida.
 However, experts say it is both inadvisable and unlikely that the pandemic will cause another Prohibition of alcohol in the U.S.

 For South Africa, the ban was driven by a desire to reduce the number of alcohol-related trauma admissions to the hospital.
 Those admissions fell by 60% during the ban.
 This allowed healthcare facilities and workers to focus on care and capacity for COVID-19 patients.

 Experts point to the first exercise in Prohibition undertaken by the U.S. in the 1920s, citing it as an example of the increase in criminal activity which results from making the sale of alcohol illegal.
 In South Africa, the ban caused protests from industry workers who were suddenly without work in a pandemic which has caused a global economic crisis.
 By October, the Telegraph, a U.K. newspaper, was calling coronavirus alcohol bans “alarming” and “completely pointless.”

 The closure of bars has led to increases in sales at liquor stores in the U.S., causing concern regarding increased alcohol consumption, given that people tend to drink more at home.
 Alcoholics Anonymous has also been affected by the pandemic.
 An observable increase in people seeking treatment for alcohol misuse occurred in areas most strongly affected by the coronavirus, Department of Health and Human Services official Dr. Elinore McCance-Katz said, via USA Today.